canalplus/rx-player/doc/api/Miscellaneous/Low_Latency.md

 Here how it works:

-Imagine you have an URL allowing you to know the UTC time on the server's side.
+Imagine you have a URL allowing you to know the UTC time on the server's side.
 Let's call it `serverTimeURL`.

 Now you can have the server's time at a particular point in time (!).
-The problem is that time continously changes: a time synchronization mechanism will have to be aware of how much time passed since the last request to obtain that time.
+The problem is that time continuously changes: a time synchronization mechanism will have to be aware of how much time passed since the last request to obtain that time.

 We could asks for the client's timestamp - obtained thanks to the `Date.now()` API - at